 Naturally cultured and fermented beverages are not only a simply way to incorporate more fermented foods into your family's diet, they are often quite easy to make.

-Lacto-Fermented Soda: Using whey or a "ginger bug", homemade lacto-fermented sodas harness wild yeast to culture the beverage consuming much of the sugar and leaving beneficial yeast and bacteria in its place.
-Making lacto-fermented soda at home is not only easy, it's a great way to get kids excited about kicking a commercial soda habit and provide a dose of probiotics.
+Lacto-Fermented Soda: Making lacto-fermented soda at home is not only easy, it's a great way to get kids excited about kicking a commercial soda habit and provide a dose of probiotics.
 Here are a few recipes to get you started:

 Juice from Cultured Vegetables: Don't waste all the liquid left over from making Sauerkraut, Cultured Beets, Carrots, etc. The leftover juice makes a wonderful probiotic-rich beverage.
 Often the juice will be quite salty and strong so it may need to be watered down a bit depending on your taste preferences.
 Click here for more information on harvesting the juice cultured vegetables.
 No time to make your own cultured veggies?
 We now have ready-to-drink cultured veggie juice in five varieties shipped chilled to your door!